7 River St, Kingston, MA 02364, USA

 Features

 Named for Marshall Woodside Joyce, painter and teacher best known for his seascapes, ships, landscapes and coastal scenes.
 Joyce was born in Medford, Massachusetts in 1912 and died at the age of 86 at his home in Kingston, MA in 1998.
 The conservation property was established in 2008 with Community Preservation funds.
-In earlier times, this land was within the region of the Patuxet, members of the Wampanoag tribe, who inhabited the area around the Jones River now known as Duxbury, Kingston and Plymouth.
+This land is within the region of the Patuxet, members of the Wampanoag tribe, who inhabited the area around the Jones River now known as Duxbury, Kingston and Plymouth.

 Trail Description